siketyan/qodana-php/README.md

 # Customized Qodana-PHP

-This is an customized qodana-php docker image to include the Symfony Plugin and PHP Inspections EA Extended which adds a lot of inspections.
+This is an customized qodana-php docker image.

 ## Changes to original Image

-- Added PHPStan plugin to understand phpstan types
-- Added Psalm plugin to understand psalm types
-- Added JavaScript support together with PHP support
-- Added Symfony Plugin
 - Added PHP Annotations Plugin
-- Added PHP Inspections EA Extended
 - Pre-enabled Symfony Plugin to pass container warnings and other
 - Pre-enabled Composer sync to pass namespace path mapping
 - Installed all PHP extensions to composer install does not fail